 - July 2013: The 3rd annual meeting of the IEMN, organized by USEPA and EPAT, was hosted by CalEPA in Sacramento and USEPA Region 9 in San Francisco.
 The meeting featured the e-waste management experiences of U.S. states, with a specific focus on California, Minnesota and Oregon.

 - May 2013: EPA was recognized for its continued support at a "virtual" StEP General Assembly, with over 65 attendees from across the globe.
 The next annual in-person StEP General Assembly will take place in October.

-- April 2013: EPA joined the government of Ethiopia and the United Nations Industrial Development Organization (UNIDO) Exit in launching a $1 million GEF e-waste project in Addis Ababa, Ethiopia April 17-19.
+- April 2013: EPA, in its capacity as an advisor, joined the government of Ethiopia and the United Nations Industrial Development Organization (UNIDO) Exit in launching a $1 million GEF e-waste project in Addis Ababa, Ethiopia April 17-19.